There’s never been more pressure on Directors of Operations to achieve operational excellence.

 First of all, let’s talk about what operational excellence isn’t.

-But operational excellence takes a much wider view.
-Fundamentally, operational excellence is a business philosophy that leverages problem-solving, teamwork, and leadership to drive ongoing improvements and add value for customers.
-Going beyond executional efficiency, it’s a strategic approach that doesn’t just deliver profitability but creates scalable and repeatable growth conditions.
-In other words, it focuses on macro outcomes, not micro inputs.
+But Operational Excellence takes a much wider view.
+It’s a competitive strategy that aims to make business more profitable and drive overall value to customers.
+It focuses on macro outcomes, not micro inputs.
 Rather than simply trying to reduce costs or increase productivity, it aims to create a company culture that’s conducive to efficient growth.

-Operational excellence strategies typically focus on seven key areas:
+Operational Excellence strategies typically focus on six key areas:

 - Employee accountability